nhduong1203/Speech-Lab/Tutorial/1. Speech Augmentation/SpeechAug.md

 augmented_sound = transform(my_waveform_ndarray, sample_rate=44100)
 ```

-This code will adjust the pitch of your audio file by a semitone chosen randomly from a uniform distribution within the range [min_rate, max_rate]. p is the probability to apply this transformation.
+This code adjusts the pitch of your audio file by a semitone randomly chosen from a uniform distribution within the range `[min_rate, max_rate]`.
+The probability of applying this transformation is given by `p`.

+**Note:** This process uses time stretching (via phase vocoding) followed by resampling.
+Phase vocoding can reduce audio quality by blurring transients, altering timbre, and distorting pitch, which may lead to less sharpness, clarity, or naturalness.

 ### Add Noise

 Add Noise is a technique used in audio augmentation to enhance the robustness and versatility of audio processing models.

 By introducing various types of noise—such as white noise, Gaussian noise, or background noise—into the audio data, this method helps simulate different acoustic environments and recording conditions.

 For example, to add **Gaussian Noise**:

 ```
 from audiomentations import AddGaussianNoise